Chart Color Schemes

 Portarlington is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Portarlington, as evaluated at the 2016 Census, comprised 92.5% houses and 7.5% other dwellings.
-In comparison, Non-Metro Vic.'s dwelling structure was 93.0% houses and 7.0% other dwellings.
-Home ownership in Portarlington was 54.7%, with mortgaged dwellings at 23.5% and rented dwellings at 21.8%.
+In Portarlington, as per the latest Census evaluation, 92.5% of dwellings were houses with 7.5% being other types such as semi-detached homes, apartments, and others.
+This is slightly lower than Non-Metro Vic.'s 93.0% houses and 7.0% other dwellings.
+Home ownership in Portarlington stood at 54.7%, with mortgaged properties at 23.5% and rented ones at 21.8%.
 The median monthly mortgage repayment was $1,667, below Non-Metro Vic.'s average of $1,950.
-The median weekly rent figure in Portarlington was $340, compared to Non-Metro Vic.'s $402.
-Nationally, Portarlington's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Weekly rent in Portarlington was recorded at $340, compared to Non-Metro Vic.'s $402 and the national average of $375.
+Nationally, mortgage repayments were significantly lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing